okeefm/s3g/doc/machine_profile_protocol.markdown

     * A homing feedrate defined by the keyword "homing_feedrate"
     * The number of steps per mm defined by the keyword "steps_per_mm"
 * A maximum feedrate to use when using the G0 command 'Rapid Postioning' defined by "rapid_feedrate"
+* A timeout for finding axes minimums and maximums defined by the keyword "finding_timeout"

 Tool Usage
 * An array of applicable tools (i.e. extruders, heated build platforms) defined by the word "tools"
-* Each tool much hvae the following information:
+* Each tool much have the following information:
     * A tool index, defined by the keyword "index"

 ##Start and End Gcodes